fibo/algebra/README.md

 # Quick start

-This is a 60 seconds tutorial to get your hands dirty with algebra.
+This is a 60 seconds tutorial to get your hands dirty with `algebra`.

 ## Complex numbers